This post was most recently updated on January 18th, 2020

 The Collections Cafe, decorated with some of the pieces Chihuly used to adorn his own home, has an extensive menu of brunch, appetizer, salad, sandwich and dinner entrees.

+Definitely, yes!
 Information about hours and admission price/packages can be found here.
-If you’re traveling on a tight budget, the prices don’t encourage repeat visits, but I do think it is an exhibit worth paying to see.
+If you’re traveling on a tight budget, the prices don’t encourage repeat visits, but I do think it is an exhibit worth paying to see at least once.

 I really enjoyed my visit to Chihuly Garden and Glass, and so did my family.
+It truly was enchanting.
 We were there about two hours, but I could easily have spent more time studying the pieces and enjoying the gardens.
 I agree with Chihuly’s motto: “I love to find the beauty in everyday objects”.
 His world of glass makes our world much more exciting.

-We had a toddler in our family group, and he was quite attracted to the glass balls!
-It should be obvious that if you bring young children, you must watch them carefully.
+- We had a toddler in our family group, and he was quite attracted to the glass balls!
+It should be obvious that if you bring children, you must watch them very carefully.